thephez/backup-readme/platform/markdown/explanation-platform-protocol-data-contract.md

 # Overview

 As described briefly in the [Dash Platform Protocol explanation](explanation-platform-protocol#data-contract), Dash Platform uses data contracts to define the schema (structure) of data it stores.
 Therefore, an application must first register a data contract before using the platform to store its data.
-Then, whenever the application requests to store or change data on Dash Platform, the request will only succeed if the new data matches the data contract's schema.
+Then, when the application attempts to store or change data, the request will only succeed if the new data matches the data contract's schema.

-The first two data contracts are DashPay wallet and [Dash Platform Name Service (DPNS)](explanation-dpns).
+The first two data contracts are the [DashPay wallet](https://www.dash.org/dashpay/) and [Dash Platform Name Service (DPNS)](explanation-dpns).
 The concept of the social, username-based DashPay wallet served as the catalyst for development of the platform, with DPNS providing the mechanism to support usernames.

 # Details

 ## Ownership

 Data contracts are owned by the [identity](explanation-identity) that registers them.
-Since Dash Platform Protocol version 0.12.0, a single identity may be used to create multiple data contracts.
+Each identity may be used to create multiple data contracts.

 ## Structure

 Each data contract must define several fields.
-When using the [JavaScript implementation](https://github.com/dashevo/platform/tree/master/packages/js-dpp) of the Dash Platform Protocol, some of these fields are automatically set to a default value and do not have to be explicitly provided:
+When using the [JavaScript implementation](https://github.com/dashevo/platform/tree/master/packages/js-dpp) of the Dash Platform Protocol, some of these fields are automatically set to a default value and do not have to be explicitly provided.
+These include:
  - The platform protocol schema it uses (default: defined by js-dpp)
  - A contract ID (generated from a hash of the data contract's owner identity plus some entropy)
  - One or more documents